Jerry Hairston Jr.: Chicago Cubs

-He was traded (along with Oriole prospects Mike Fontenot and David Crouthers) to the Chicago Cubs in the 2005 offseason for Sammy Sosa.
-The Cubs attempted to use Hairston as a leadoff man, but he finished the 2005 season with an unremarkable on-base percentage of .336 and stole only 8 bases in 17 attempts.
-Even though most Cubs fans initially welcomed the dismissal of Sosa—whose performance was on the decline and was seen as a problematic teammate—the poor play of Hairston would eventually cause many fans to sour on this particular trade.
-In two seasons with the Cubs, he hit .251 in 152 games.
+In January 2005 Hairston was traded (along with Oriole prospects Mike Fontenot and David Crouthers) to the Chicago Cubs for Sammy Sosa.
+He played all three outfield positions and split time at second base with Todd Walker and Neifi Perez.
+The Cubs attempted to use Hairston as a leadoff man, but he finished the 2005 season with an unremarkable .336 on-base percentage and stole only eight bases in 17 attempts.
+On July 15, he hit his first career grand slam in an 11–1 victory over the Pittsburgh Pirates.
+On August 31, Derek Lowe of the Los Angeles Dodgers pitched a one-hitter against the Cubs; Hairston's first inning infield hit was Chicago's only hit.
+In 2006, he hit .207 in 38 games, playing mostly at second base.